-Apply now for January 2017!
+Apply now!
 Space is limited.

 Bridges to Ryerson is a one- to two-year, part-time transitional program for mature students who have the motivation, potential, and stability required to be successful at post-secondary education, but who have foundational educational gaps and lack the formal admissions requirements.
 Our students may have had past negative educational experiences, not completed high school, or been away from education for several years.
 Students complete university-level Chang School courses, subject to the rigour of any other university course, but in a supportive environment that addresses foundational educational skills required to be successful in future post-secondary study.
 Students attend two evenings a week for a year, and are given targeted academic and non-academic supports and financial aid as needed.
 If they successfully complete the program requirements, they are eligible to apply for admission to selected programs within the university.

 Completing the Bridges to Ryerson program qualifies you to apply to the programs listed below.

 Some programs may require you to complete additional high school credit prerequisites outside of the Bridging program, such as a grade 12 math or science, or have non-academic “grades plus” requirements, such as a portfolio, interview, or essay.
 A course to meet the Grade 12 English (ENG 4U) requirement is completed as part of the Bridging program.

 More information can be found on Ryerson’s Undergraduate Programs page.

 In order to be eligible to apply for admission into the selected Ryerson degrees, students must have a minimum course grade of C+ (67%) each term and a passing grade in the University Success Strategies course.
 Students may choose other ongoing continuing education courses, certificates, and can also choose to take course at other post-secondary institutions.

 Tuition is approximately $675 per term, and the cost of books is approximately $95 per term.
 Please note that these prices are approximate and subject to change.
 Some bursaries are available.